Mona-Alsubaei/WorldAfterCapital/part-three/Trapped.md

 ## The Great Decoupling

 To understand what is happening to the job loop, we need to look at a change in the economy that has become known as “the Great Decoupling” (Bernstein & Raman, 2015).
 In the decades after Worl War II, as the US economy grew, the share of Gross Domestic Product (GDP) going to labor grew at the same rate.
-However, starting in the mid-1970s, GDP continued to grow while household income remained flat (Economic Policy Institute, n.d.).
+However, starting in the mid-1970s, GDP continued to grow while household income remained flat (Bivens & Mishel, 2015).

 ![The Great Decoupling](../assets/great-decoupling.png)